unitedstates/inspectors-general/README.md

 Eric Mill has written [a piece explaining what the project is](http://sunlightfoundation.com/blog/2014/05/13/why-weve-collected-a-hojillion-inspector-general-reports/) and why it's being done.

+From that piece:

+> **What's an inspector general?**
+>
+> Just about every agency in the federal government has an independent unit, usually called the Office of the Inspector General, dedicated to independent oversight.
+This includes regular audits of the agency's spending, monitoring of active government contractors and investigations into wasteful or corrupt agency practices.
+They ask tough questions, [carry guns](http://cnsnews.com/news/article/doj-inspectors-general-employ-3501-workers-who-can-carry-gunsmake-arrests) and sue people.

 ### Scraping IG reports

 **Python 3**: This project uses Python 3, and is tested on Python 3.4.0.
 If you don't have Python 3 installed, check out [pyenv](https://github.com/yyuu/pyenv) and [pyenv-virtualenvwrapper](https://github.com/yyuu/pyenv-virtualenvwrapper) for easily installing and switching between multiple versions of Python.